bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 An event listener is a procedure in a program that waits for an event to occur.
-For example, using the click event causes the program to react to that input in a specified manner.
+For example, using the click event causes the program to react to a mouse click in a specified manner.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like objects but do not have as many methods as provided by arrays.
+Arrays are also faster and compatible with many different browsers.

 5. What is a component?

+A component is a stand-alone, independent part of an application which has a reusable set of logic, behaviors and interface elements.

 ### Git Set up